Doctor of Pharmacy

-- One (1) course in Speech Communication/Public Speaking/Interpersonal Communication or Debate (four semester credit hours).
+- One (1) course in Speech Communication/Public Speaking/Interpersonal Communication or Debate (three semester credit hours).

 - Two (2) courses in English Composition (three semester credit hours each).

-- One (1) course in Psychology or Sociology (four semester credit hours).
+- One (1) course in Psychology or Sociology (three semester credit hours).

-- Two (2) courses Humanities and Social/Behavioral Sciences (three semester credit hours each)
+- Two (2) courses in Humanities and Social/Behavioral Sciences (three semester credit hours each).

 3. Completion of prerequisite coursework with cumulative and math/science grade point averages (GPA) of 2.50 or higher is preferred.

 4. Submit 3 letters of recommendation (two from a math/science professor and a third letter from a pharmacist (supervisor), math/science professor, employer (supervisor), healthcare professional (supervisor), liberal arts professor).